CryptozombiesHQ/cryptozombie-lessons/en/3/01-externaldependencies.md

       }
 ---

-Up until now, Rust might have been a bit harder to deal with and the syntax hard to get, but fro this point we will experience what a strong programing language and a well designed framework can achieve when it comes to more complex elements for smart contract development and optimization.
+Up until now, Rust might have been a bit harder to deal with, and the syntax hard to get, but from this point we will experience what a strong programing language and a well designed framework can achieve when it comes to more complex elements for smart contract development and optimization.

-To start with, after you deploy a contract to MultiversX, compared with other blockchains it is upgradable and hopefully one day soon manageable through versioning and even undeployable.
-Of course all these features come at a very complex syntax as you have seen by now, but as uncle be once told Peter: "With great power comes great responsability".
+Unlike on other blockchains, a contract deployed to MultiversX can be made upgradable and at some point, it will also be possible to undeploy it.
+Although contracts can be made upgradable, it is not enforced.
+For some contracts it's even non-desirable.

 But this is also a feature of smart contracts.
 The code is law.
 If you read the code of a smart contract and verify it, you can be sure that every time you call a function it's going to do exactly what the code says it will do.

 ## External dependencies

-In Lesson 2, we stored made a proxy for the CtyproKitties contract and accessed it through an address that we stored within the storage.
-Imagine how would it looked like if we hard codded that address straigth up in the contract and what would happen if the CryptoKitties contract had a bug and someone destroyed all the kitties?
+In Lesson 2, we wrote a proxy for the CryproKitties contract and accessed it through an address from storage.
+Think of the consequences if we had hard-coded that address in our contract and at some point a bug would have been discovered in the CryptoKitties contract, leading to the destruction of all kitties.

 It's unlikely, but if this did happen it would render our DApp completely useless — our DApp would point to a hardcoded address that no longer returned any kitties.
 Our zombies would be unable to feed on kitties, and we'd be unable to modify our contract to fix it.